 All continuing education credits must be earned through department approved continuing education schools.

 What does all this entail?

 Texas is strict about licensing for private security professionals, and with good reason.
 TXDF takes these requirements and training seriously as well.
 Our training includes firearms proficiency courses, self-defense training, interactive scenario training, and classroom hours to insure that each applicant will be fully-versed on applicable laws.

 How does this work?

 After completing all training, our private security professionals will be licensed to carry a firearm, in and out of uniform.
 Our officers volunteer to complete at least 40 hours of service per year, in order to maintain their licenses in good standing.
 TXDF accepts donations and holds fundraisers to cover administrative costs.
-If you are interested in joining us, please fill out the form below.
+If you are interested in joining us, please contact us.